Separation Anxiety in Dogs: Signs, Cause, Etiology, and Management

 Managing separation anxiety requires patience and consistent effort.
 Here are some effective strategies:

-Behavioural therapy remains the cornerstone of treatment and focuses on altering the dog’s emotional response to solitude.
+Behavioural therapy remains the cornerstone of treatment, focusing on altering the dog’s emotional response to solitude.

 a) Systematic Desensitisation

-Desensitisation involves incremental exposure to owner absences at intensities below the dog’s anxiety threshold, gradually increasing the duration only when calm behaviour is maintained (Sherman & Mills, 2008).
+Desensitisation involves incremental exposure to owner absences at intensities below the dog’s anxiety threshold.
+Gradually increasing the duration only when calm behaviour is maintained is essential (Sherman & Mills, 2008).
 “Micro-absences” of seconds rather than minutes are often necessary initially.
 This technique involves slowly getting the dog used to being alone for short periods, gradually increasing the time.
 Over days or weeks, increase the duration while rewarding calm behaviour (Mills et al., 2014).
 Emotional goodbyes and greetings should be avoided, as dramatic departures and arrivals can increase anxiety.
 Keep your greetings and goodbyes low-key to avoid reinforcing anxious behaviours.

 b) Counterconditioning